Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Introduction

 {\it A result of the partial chiral restoration is that the resonances with different masses and the same quark content, occurring below the critical temperature, become quasi-particle states (condensates), which are degenerate in mass, above the critical temperature.}

-The emerging picture we adopt is that the quark masses are reduced with the increase of temperature, while there are still interacting to form ``hadronic-like'' particles.
+The emerging picture we adopt is that the quark masses are reduced with the increase of temperature, while they are still interacting to form ``hadronic-like'' particles.
 This leads to an equivalent reformulation of the above hypothesis: {\it All the resonances with the same quark content at lower temperatures originate from the same quasi-particle state at higher temperatures}.
 As a consequence, since chiral symmetry breaking causes increase in the mass, we cannot allow the mass of a ``hadronic- like'' quasi-particle in the chiral phase to be greater than the mass of the lightest hadron in the broken symmetry phase.
 With this hypothesis we are able to solve the issue raised in remark (e) in a seamless way.

 Another important point we are confronted with in this work is the fact that the exact position of the critical point depends crucially on the size of the hadronic volumes which encode the repulsive part of the strong interaction.
-To handle this uncertainty we estimate the hadronic volumes by fitting the Hadron Gas model with volume corrections to the lattice pressure with (2+1) flavours for zero baryon-chemical potential \cite{lat2+1} and for temperatures lower than the critical temperature $T_c$.
-This, lattice QCD based, hadron volume determination, together with the hypothesis of mass degeneration presented in the previous paragraph, constitute the backbone of the model we employ here to explore the QCD phase diagram region close to the boundary of the HG phase.
+To handle this uncertainty we estimate the hadronic volumes by fitting the Hadron Gas model with volume corrections for temperatures lower than the critical temperature to the lattice pressure with (2+1) flavours for zero \cite{lat2+1} or finite \cite{lat_muB1} baryon-chemical potential .
+These, lattice QCD-based hadron volume determinations, together with the hypothesis of mass degeneration presented in the previous paragraph, constitute the backbone of the model we employ here to explore the QCD phase diagram region close to the boundary of the HG phase.